run-x/opta-docs/content/en/docs/Reference/Modules.md

 *Fields*
 * domain -- Required.
 The domain you want (you will also get the subdomains for your use)
+* delegated -- Optional.
+Set to true once the extra dns setup is complete.

 *Outputs*
 * zone_id -- The ID of the hosted zone created